 Finally, remember that the GNU linker script mechanism functions such that the first match encountered for a section will win (not the best match found).
 Thus this mechanism is just a request, not a guarantee.
-Always check the generated linker script and the map file output by
+Always check the generated linker script and the map file output by the link step to confirm the expected placement of sections.
+In some problem cases, you may

-17.11.2 Placing data into different RAM blocks using Macros
+18.13.2 Placing data into different RAM blocks using Macros